Alfresco/alfresco-ansible-deployment/docs/README.md

 ## Versioning

+The playbooks are currently supported on the following operating systems:

+* CentOS 7

 The table below shows the version of the components deployed by the playbook.

 | Component | Version |